Evans Jewelers, Smithfield, NC

 5. Interactive marketing strategy.
 Facebook and Instagram are the best forms of advertising because they can be interactive, Daniel Evans says.
 When they were building the store, they asked for input via social media.
 When selecting wines for the bar, they also asked for help.
 They do that with jewelry, too, to some extent: “Do you like this ring, or that ring better?”
 Evans also does some newspaper advertising and radio commercials, particularly to reach out to the large population of Raleigh-Durham, about 30 miles away.

-Five Questions With Daniel Evans
+ONLINE EXTRA: 5 Questions with Daniel Evans

 How has the engagement customer changed?